The Nightmare Fuel page for all incarnations of Mega Man. Even the cartoon.

 The following entries have their own page:

-The classic series had some at the end of 2 with the final Wily stage.
+The end of Mega Man 2 with the final Wily stage.
 A creepy cavern with what looks like blood or acid dripping from the ceiling, no music, and Dr Wily turning into an holographic alien, with only one weakness and the ability to kill you in 2 to 3 hits.

 The overly darker and edgier Super Adventure Rockman's game over scenes.
 In the normal one, you watch helplessly as Roll dies, and Mega and Dr. Light hug in their last moments before Wily takes over the world.
 In the ending you get if you lose to the final boss, it electrocutes everyone, including Wily, to death.

 What happens to the Servbots in so many battles (especially the first game) could really horrify people.
 The best example being the battle on the submarine (can't remember the name of the battle), when you're blowing up Bonne subs.
 With Servbots inside.
 Sure, they're "immortal" and we do see that they're okay later on, but until you do...